 Let’s start with the first reason you are facing a weight loss plateau…

-1. You have too many excuses
+1. You have too many reasons

 - “Oh I’m too tired to exercise.
 I’ll go tomorrow.”
 (And then you say the same thing tomorrow.)